Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/ces_components.md

 #### GATE

 * `-Dgate.app.location` (REQUIRED) - full path to the `*.xgapp` file to load, including the filename and extension.
 It should start with `file:/`, otherwise it will be interpreted as relative to the application context.
 * `-Dpipeline-pool-max-size` (OPTIONAL, default = 1) - the maximum number of Gate pooled applications.
 In other words, the number of simultaneous annotations this worker will support.
+You want to avoid CPU context switching, so if you have a dedicated box for a worker, the rule of thumb is to set this parameter to the number of CPU cores there are on the box.

 #### Recommended JVM settings